Denis Law: Manchester City

-City had narrowly avoided relegation from Division I the previous season, and Law genuinely felt that Huddersfield had a better team at the time.
+City had narrowly avoided relegation from Division 1 the previous season, and Law genuinely felt that Huddersfield had a better team at the time.
 He made his debut on 19 March, and scored in a 4–3 defeat to Leeds United.
 In April 1961, he scored two goals in a 4–1 win over Aston Villa that ensured City's survival in Division One.

-Although he had thought about leaving, he was playing well and in 1961 Law scored an incredible six goals in an FA Cup tie against Luton Town.
+Although he had thought about leaving, he was playing well and in 1961 Law scored six goals in an FA Cup tie against Luton Town.
 However, the match was abandoned with twenty minutes to go, so his six goals did not count.
-To make matters worse for him, Luton won the replay 3–1, and City were knocked out of the Cup.
+Luton won the replay 3–1, and City were knocked out of the Cup; Law had scored City's goal.

-Although he enjoyed his time at City, he wanted to play in a more successful side and was sold to the Italian club Torino in the summer of 1961.
+Although he enjoyed his time at City, he wanted to play in a more successful side and was sold to the Italian club Torino in the summer of 1961 for a British record of £110,000.